breeev/scapy-music/README.md

 While "`no time.py`" has no time support, it plays a track composed of every address found in order.
 The rhythm comes from the time support introduced in "`main.py`".
 A realtime version has then been created using pygame (see "`realtime.py`").
 And then a loopback version was created.
 It's even more simple and can sniff packets coming from your own computer for...
 Your own computer.
 Loopback packets are here to make components inside your computer talk to each other.
 It's the most interesting one and really cool to use with Sonic Pi.
 These last files also have <b>settings</b> with comments, you should mess up with them and see what you come up with.
+Finally, "`ScapyRGB`" has nothing to do with sound.
+It's a keyboard RGB representation of your network activity (takes the first three IP bytes as RGB values) that splits your keyboard in two showing download and upload packets.
+Beautiful!
+It uses OpenRGB so be sure to install it along with a client named `openrgb-python` you can install using `pip`.

-You can find Windows executables in the <a href="https://github.com/breeev/scapy-music/releases">releases</a> section.
+You can find old Windows executables in the <a href="https://github.com/breeev/scapy-music/releases">releases</a> section.